T

 neighborhood

-Wander through the UNESCO World Heritage-listed Ancient Town, a remarkably well-preserved Southeast Asian trading port dating from the 15th to the 19th century.
-Its architecture is a unique blend of Vietnamese, Chinese, Japanese, and European influences, creating a picturesque setting perfect for photography.
-The pedestrian-friendly streets are lined with historic houses, temples, and charming shops.
+A UNESCO World Heritage site, Hội An's Ancient Town is a remarkably well-preserved example of a Southeast Asian trading port dating from the 15th to the 19th century.
+Its architecture is a unique blend of indigenous and foreign influences, creating a picturesque setting for exploration.

 2. Midday